JPCMarques/JPCMarques_Old.github.io/_book-hunters/chapter-3.md

 <center>&diams;</center>

-Raynell opened his eyes to an endless scape of of white, this time infinitely filled with clones of his.
+Raynell opened his eyes to an endless scape of white, this time infinitely filled with clones of his.
 All of them with different clothes, some with scars decorating their bodies, some with tattoos.
 Startled, he shouted:

 "What the hell?
 Why are there so many of me?"